-Why AI models Ignores Your "No Drums" Prompt (And What Actually Works)
+Why AI Music Models Ignore Your "No Drums" Prompt

-You type "no drums" into Suno AI, Producer.AI (ex Riffusion) or Udio... and the result still has drums.
+You type "no drums" into Suno AI, FlowMusic (formerly Producer.ai / Riffusion), or Udio... and the result still has drums.

 Maybe you try "exclude percussion" or "drumless version" and get a quieter beat, but hi-hats and ghost snares remain in the mix.